Golden Knights ride improbable run to Cup Final

-WINNIPEG, Manitoba -- The Vegas Golden Knights' inexplicable inaugural season just keeps getting more improbable.
+WINNIPEG, Manitoba -- The Vegas Golden Knights have a nickname for themselves.
+After they punched their ticket to the Stanley Cup Final on Sunday night, they're happy to say it with pride.

+"We call ourselves the Golden Misfits for a reason," said winger Ryan Reaves, who scored the game-winning goal in Game 5 of the Western Conference finals.
+"We've proven everyone else wrong all season."

-The Golden Knights defeated the Winnipeg Jets 2-1 on Sunday on the road to punch their ticket to the Stanley Cup Final.
-Vegas dropped the first game of the Western Conference finals then won four straight, never trailing in that span.
+Vegas defeated the Winnipeg Jets 2-1 on the road to win the series 4-1.
+The Golden Knights dropped the first game of the Western Conference finals then won four straight, never trailing in that span.
+They've been defying expectations and know they still might be underdogs.

 WESTERN— Vegas Golden Knights (@GoldenKnights) May 20, 2018